- Installation

 clause is specified for the COPY

-statement, the files are written in a hive partitioned folder hierarchy.
+statement, the files are written in a Hive partitioned folder hierarchy.
 The target is the name of the root directory (in the example above: orders

 ).
 The files are written in-order in the file hierarchy.
 Currently, one file is written per thread to each directory.